A bit exaggerated, but there is a germ of truth to it.

 The Gaucho was Anglo-Saxon

-Syrians and Lebanese started flooding in.
+Syrians and Lebanese started flooding in to Argentine ports.
 They would be the third or fourth largest wave of immigrants to Argentina.
 Today they are 9% of the population.
+Initially, they were despised.

-These Arabs started noticing something.
-Gauchos dressed like Arabs.
+The Arabs pointed out that Gauchos dressed like Arabs.
 Gauchos and Arabs both wore loose flowing pants and shirts.
 They noticed that the word gaucho resembled the Arabic word for cattle driver.
+They told the Argentines that the gauchos must be of Arab origin.

-Their ideas were dismissed as the wild braggings of Arab immigrants.
-Besides only sturdy white men could tame a wild continent.
+Their ideas were summarily dismissed as the wild braggings of ignorant Arab immigrants.

 Today, no one dismisses the idea as so crazy.
 There are too many coincidences.
 It is clear that gauchos have other influences.
-Many guachos wear berets and a kerchief, a tradition which comes from the Basques of Spain and France.
-Basques were also common in Spanish colonies.
+Many guachos wear berets and a kerchief, a tradition which comes from the Basques of Spain and France. who were very common in Spanish colonies.

-To be sure, the Arabs now exaggerate the influence.
-To say everything in the gaucho culture was Arabic is nuts.
-But a lot of their baggy clothing, the name gaucho, their nomadic lifestyle, their rugs, etc. clearly indicate a very possible Morisco origin.
+To be sure, the Arab-Argentines may exaggerate the Morisco contribution.
+To claim everything in the gaucho culture and bloodline was Arabic is nuts.
+But a lot of gaucho’s baggy clothing, the name gaucho, their nomadic lifestyle, their rugs, and they horsemanship, etc. clearly indicate a very possible Morisco contribution to their origin.